 1. What should I do if I have just been in an automobile accident?

-At the scene of the accident, be sure to obtain the name, address, license number and insurance information from the other drivers involved, as well as all witnesses.
-(If you have a cell phone, you can take pictures of license, registration and insurance cards at the scene besides taking photos of the damaged vehicles and their location.)
-The accident should be reported to the police immediately.
-If possible, the police should be called at the scene and the accident should be reported at the scene.
+At the scene of the accident, obtain the name, address, license number and insurance information from the other drivers involved, as well as all witnesses.
+(If you have a cell phone, you can take pictures of license, registration and insurance cards at the scene.
+Take photos of the damaged vehicles and their location.)
+You should report the accident to the police immediately.
+If possible, you should ask police respond to the scene.
+Report the accident to police at the scene.
 We have known people who have unfortunately not reported accidents to the police within the first 24 hours and have been denied bringing a claim for injures.

-If you are injured in an accident, it is important to seek treatment immediately.
+Seek treatment immediately for your injuries.
 Sometimes serious injuries do not cause immediate pain.
-If you experience even minor pain after an accident, you should go to the emergency room or see your doctor immediately.
+If you experience even minor pain after an accident, you should go to the emergency room or see your doctor.
 We have known people who refused medical attention at the scene of an accident and even refused to see any doctor for months.
-These same people have sustained injuries that required surgery later on, but there was no way to prove the injuries they claimed came from their accident.
+These same people had sustained injuries that required surgery later on, but there was no way to prove the injuries they claimed came from their accident.